Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Empirical Illustration and Forecasting Implications

 \section{Empirical Illustration and Forecasting Implications}

 In this section we provide an empirical illustration of our proposed method in predicting the market prices of option contracts written on the S\&P500 index.
 We employ the \cite{heston1993closed} theoretical option pricing model for this illustration, with full acknowledgement that this theoretical option pricing model is most likely misspecified in the real data setting.
 We highlight here that the purpose of our work is not to search for the best theoretical pricing model.
 Rather, we use the empirical results to illustrate that the method proposed in the paper allows for reasonably accurate predictive distributions of option prices to be produced, and in quick time, despite the certain misspecification of the theoretical model.
 In particular, we highlight the speed with which posterior updates of the model parameters are produced.
 This feature is critically important in the context of producing timely and accurate predictions of option prices when the market conditions are constantly changing and/or the theoretical pricing model does not capture all characteristics of the data.

-After describing the data used in our empirical illustration, we present the parameter estimates as they evolve over the rolling-window samples, then discuss the out-of-sample predictive performance of the method.
-We reiterate that conducting predictive updates using modular MCMC inference would be computationally infeasible, with all rolling window updates required to produce the predictive distributions over the empirical sample estimated to take over four months to run, even if computation were to be distributed over twenty CPUs.
-As mentioned in Section \ref{sec:simulation}, \textit{exact} MCMC with full feedback is computationally infeasible even with one posterior update.
-Thus, we do not conduct predictions with either modular or exact MCMC, as both are impractical from a computational point of view.
+We emphasize that \textit{both} modular and exact MCMC are computationally infeasible in the rolling-window updating scheme that we employ here.